IDisposable/cloudfinger/SECURITY.md

 ## Reporting a Vulnerability

-If you have identified a security vulnerability, please email "Marc Brooks"<IDisposable@gmail.com> and I'll get back to you as soon as I see your report.
+If you have identified a security vulnerability, please email Marc Brooks at <IDisposable@gmail.com> and I'll get back to you as soon as I see your report.